FunTW/n8n-nodes-httpsoverproxy/README.md

 This node allows you to make HTTPS requests through an HTTP proxy in n8n workflows.

+## Purpose

+This project was created to solve a specific limitation in n8n's standard HTTP node: **the inability to connect to HTTPS websites when using an HTTP proxy**.

+While the standard HTTP node in n8n works well for most HTTP requests, it fails when trying to access HTTPS sites through an HTTP proxy.
+The HTTPS Over Proxy node addresses this gap while maintaining functionality similar to the built-in HTTP node.

 ## Features

 - Make HTTPS requests through HTTP proxies